m-augustine/censys-take-home/README.md

 IPGeoLocator is a simple API that will a receive a IP Address and return seveal facts about the location of that IP Address around the globe.

-IPGeoLocator uses the free GeoLite2 database.
+IPGeoLocator uses the free GeoLite2 database provided by MaxMind.
 When run in a Kubernetes cluster, the database will be easy to keep up-to-date

+The container is built automatically usuing github actions and pushed to a public repository in Docker Hub: mmaugust/ipgeolocator

 ### Built With